telerik/xaml-docs/controls/radgridview/troubleshooting/reevaluation-dataoperations.md

 There are four possible solutions:

-1. You can update the value as illustrated in this [help article]({%slug edit-item-outside-gridview%}) on how to edit an item outside RadGridView.
+1. You can update the value as illustrated in the [Edit items outside RadGridView]({%slug edit-item-outside-gridview%}) article.

 1. Invoke RadGridView.Rebind() method.
 It will raise CollectionChanged notification with action Reset.
 Please note that the entire view will be recreated.